alex-greff/websocket-implementation/README.md

 For this project, we setup a simple chat room app that allows us to demonstrate the functionality of our Websocket client and server implementations.
-The app consists of two Websocket servers, one uses our implemented Websocket client while the other one uses the `ws` npm package.
-These servers are connected to by a client that uses Electron which gives a nice interface for interacting with the chat room.
+The app consists of two Websocket servers, one uses our implemented Websocket server while the other one uses the `ws` npm package.
+These servers are connected to a client that uses Electron which gives a nice interface for interacting with the chat room.